Claiming all your benefits

 If you do not receive home care funded by your council then you can get advice and support with benefits applications as follows:

 If you receive care and support services funded by the council then your social worker may refer you for a benefits check.
-Alternatively you can request assistance direct from the Home Care Charging Team to ensure that you are receiving your full benefit entitlement:-

 If you do not receive home care funded by your council then you can get advice and support with benefits applications from one of the following organisations:-